LeMax95/EmbarcaderoTaxiApp/README.md

 - **Built-in Address Search:** Utilize the integrated search feature to find any address quickly, streamlining the order creation process.
 - **Operator-Centric Functionality:** Empower operators with the ability to retrieve and manage orders placed by specific operators, facilitating personalized workflow management.

-## Functionality

-The application offers a dynamic and visually pleasing interface, allowing users to perform various tasks related to student and user management effortlessly.
-With a secure login system and real-time database interaction, it provides a reliable solution for educational institutions and organizations.

 ## User Interface